clarkcb/xsearch/README.md

    otherwise route to the <code>SearchTextFileLines</code>.
 1. <code>SearchTextFileContents</code> slurps the entire contents of the text file into a string variable and routes to <code>SearchMultilineString</code>.
-   <code>SearchMultilineString</code> returns a list of <code>SearchResult</code>
+   <code>SearchMultilineString</code> returns a list of
-   instances for all search patterns matches in the string.
+   <code>SearchResult</code> instances for all search patterns matches in the
+   string.
 1. <code>SearchTextFileLines</code> creates a line iterator on the file and routes to <code>SearchLines</code>. <code>SearchLines</code> returns a list of <code>SearchResult</code> instances for all search patterns matches in the lines.
 1. If the file type is archive, and if either <code>archivesonly</code> or
-   <code>searcharchives</code> is <code>true</code> in <code>SearchSettings</code>,
+   <code>searcharchives</code> is <code>true</code> in
-   and if the specific language version of the tool supports archive file searching, <code>SearchFile</code> routes to <code>SearchArchiveFile</code>.
+   <code>SearchSettings</code>, and if the specific language version of the tool
+   supports archive file searching, <code>SearchFile</code> routes to
-   <code>SearchArchiveFile</code> in turn routes to the specific function/method
+   <code>SearchArchiveFile</code>. <code>SearchArchiveFile</code> in turn routes
-   that handles searching for the specific archive file type.
-We will use
-   <code>SearchZipFile</code> as our example.
+   to the specific function/method that handles searching for the specific archive file type.
+I will use <code>SearchZipFile</code> as the example.
 1. <code>SearchZipFile</code> gets the list of directories and files contained in the zip and filters that list based on any provided file extensions and directory/file name pattern arguments.
 The list of search files is then iterated through and individual files in the zip are searched using the steps described above based on file type and <code>SearchSettings</code>.